 Spreading This Innovation

 - The clinic's model has been presented to local coalitions and at regional and national meetings, including conferences held by HRSA's Healthcare for the Homeless program, the National Oral Health Conference, National Health Service Corps, American Association for Public Health Dentistry, and American Dental Education Association.
 This level of interest suggests that others are considering it as a model for possible adaptation or replication.

-- Information provided in 2013 indicates that the dental clinic's successful operations drew serious interest from another homeless services provider in Los Angeles.
+- The dental clinic's successful operations drew serious interest from another homeless services provider in Los Angeles.
 As a reflection of the immense and continuing unmet needs, and the success and acceptance of the program's efforts at Union Rescue Mission, the Ostrow School of Dentistry was invited in 2011 to partner with JWCH Institute to open and operate a seven-chair dental clinic, also in Skid Row; JWCH Institute is a federally qualified health center that has provided medical, but not dental, care to homeless clients.
 The program has worked with JWCH to design, develop, and jointly operate new oral health services at a new site, which opened in the winter of 2011.
 This new site is an integrated health center, also incorporating public health, mental health and vision care, as well as social services, in a new building, directly across the street from the dental clinic at Union Rescue Mission.
 The site, named Center for Community Health, reflects a partnership of JWCH (medical), USC (dental), Southern California School of Optometry (vision), with the Los Angeles County Department of Health Services (infectious diseases and mental health services).

 Original publication: January 14, 2009.

 Original publication indicates the date the profile was first posted to the Innovations Exchange.

 Last updated indicates the date the most recent changes to the profile were posted to the Innovations Exchange.